-Junk Food Wine Pairings
+Junk Food & Wine Pairings

+My philosophy is that wine makes everything better-including junk food (which is already pretty great, to begin with!).
 Pairing the right wine with your junk food of choice is a whole other level of treating yourself – think of it like pampering your taste buds!

-Similar to our Wine Occasion post, this guide will help you achieve your best snack life-with recommendations for any craving…
+Similar to our Wine Occasion post, this guide will help you achieve your best snack life, with recommendations for any craving…

 Wine & Chocolate

-Life can get pretty hectic and stressful with work, relationships, and other adult responsibilities- sometimes it makes you want to feel like a kid again (you know, carefree- those were the days…).
+Life can get pretty hectic and stressful with work, relationships, and other adult responsibilities- sometimes, it makes you want to feel like a kid again (you know, carefree- those were the days…).
 Luckily, chocolate exists.
-The ultimate junk food wine pairing.
+The ultimate junk food and wine pairing.
+At the same time, I miss a lot of things about being a kid; being an adult has some advantages – namely, wine!

 As junk food wine pairings go, It doesn’t get much better than wine and chocolate.
 But what wine?
 While it may seem like sweetness overkill, dessert wine makes for a great chocolate pairing.
 The sweetness of the wine brings a rich complexity to the chocolate.

-Tip: Try Banyuls, a French dessert wine, with chocolate truffles and prepare to have your mind blown!
+Tip: Try Banyuls, a French dessert wine with chocolate truffles, and prepare to have your mind blown!

 Wine and Cookies